Plastic pollution treaty talks in Geneva end without an agreement

 The Youth Plastic Action Network was the only organization to speak at the closing meeting Friday.
 Comments from observers were cut off at the request of the U.S. and Kuwait after 24 hours of meetings and negotiating.

 The negotiations at the U.N. hub were supposed to be the last round and produce the first legally binding treaty on plastic pollution, including in the oceans.
-But just like at the meeting in South Korea last year, they’re leaving without a treaty.
+But just like at the meeting in South Korea last year, they left without a treaty.

 Luis Vayas Valdivieso, the chair of the negotiating committee, wrote and presented two drafts of treaty text in Geneva based on the views expressed by the nations.
 The representatives from 184 countries did not agree to use either one as the basis for their negotiations.